TTL vs Explicit Invalidation: A Production Reliability Boundary

 INVALIDATION_COUNT.labels(region=region).inc()

-Operational Playbook & CLI Commands
+Operational Playbook and CLI Commands

 Thundering Herd Mitigation